Perth Attractions: 14 Best things to do in Perth

 To meet penguins, sea lions and various sea birds, continue to the Penguin Island.
 Perth tours to these areas are best taken between September and early June:

-Encounter native animals at the Perth Zoo
+Encounter Native Animals at the Perth Zoo

 Perth Zoo